Deltares/hydromt/docs/overview/installation.rst

 Installing HydroMT
 ==================

-HydroMT is available from pypi and conda-forge, and can be installed using pip, conda or mamba.
-Here we will describe the installation using **pip** and the **conda** package manager (for mamba just replace `conda` with `mamba` in the commands below).
+HydroMT is available from PyPI and conda-forge, and can be installed using pip, conda or mamba.
+For an even faster installation, we recommend using `uv <https://docs.astral.sh/uv/>`_ package manager.
+It is an equivalent to pip but 10-100x faster for installing packages.

+Here we will describe the installation using **uv** and the **conda** package manager (for mamba just replace `conda` with `mamba` in the commands below).

 Basic installation
 ------------------

-We strongly recommend installing HydroMT in a separate conda environment to avoid conflicts with other packages.
-You can create a new conda environment and install HydroMT in it using the following command:
+We strongly recommend installing HydroMT in a separate environment to avoid conflicts with other packages.
+You can create a new environment and install HydroMT in it using the following command:

 .. code-block:: console

-    $ conda create -n hydromt pip
+    $ conda create -n hydromt uv python -c conda-forge
     $ conda activate hydromt
-    $ pip install hydromt
+    $ uv pip install hydromt

-This will create a new isolated environment called **hydromt** and install hydromt into it using pip.
+This will create a new isolated environment called **hydromt** and install hydromt into it using uv and pip.
 To test whether the installation was successful you can run :code:`hydromt --plugins` and the output should look approximately like the one below:

 .. code-block:: shell